awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

    1. You redirect all the write traffic to the primary cluster in the original AWS Region\.

    1. You add an AWS Region to set up a secondary cluster in the same AWS Region as before\.

+## Performance Insights for Aurora Global Database<a name="aurora-global-database-pi"></a>

+ You can use Amazon RDS Performance Insights and Aurora Global Database together\.
+When you do so, the Performance Insights reports apply to each cluster in the global database individually\.
+You can enable or turn off Performance Insights for each cluster that's part of the global database\.
+When you add a new secondary region to a global database, that's already using Performance Insights, you must enable Performance Insights in the newly added cluster\.
+It doesn't inherit the Performance Insights setting from the existing global database\.

+ You can switch AWS Regions while viewing the Performance Insights page for a DB instance that's attached to a global database\.
+However, you might not see performance information immediately after switching AWS Regions\.
+Although the DB instances might have identical names in each AWS Region, the associated Performance Insights URL is different for each DB instance\.
+After switching AWS Regions, choose the name of the DB instance again in the Performance Insights navigation pane\.

+ For DB instances associated with a global database, the factors affecting performance might be different in each AWS Region\.
+For example, the DB instances in each region might have different capacity\.

+ For information about using Performance Insights, see [Using Amazon RDS Performance Insights](USER_PerfInsights.md)\.

 ## Using Aurora Global Database with Other AWS Services<a name="aurora-global-database-interop"></a>